 The goal of the National Study Group is to improve the overall quality of care and cure rates for ALL across the nation through research and implementation of enhanced therapies.
 To date, 20 major centers in China are participating.
 Through this effort, which links top clinicians and scientists to peers at St. Jude, 1,500 to 2,000 patients per year will be treated in a national treatment protocol.

-The efforts of the St. Jude International Outreach Program in tackling ALL in China demonstrate how a small investment in the care of children in a small number of centers can open the doors to new life-saving treatments for thousands of children.
+The efforts of St. Jude Global in tackling ALL in China demonstrate how a small investment in the care of children in a small number of centers can open the doors to new life-saving treatments for thousands of children.